manilireb/CIL_2021/README.md

 ```
 The command above submits a jobs using 5 cores with each 64000 MB with a time limit of 5 hours.
 The more resources are required, the longer it takes to schedule your job.
-check some useful informations on your job using
+Check some useful informations on your job using
 ```
 bjobs
 ```